-If necessary, turn the adjusting slot [1], which sets the high fire performance, according to the markings on the gas valve, to increase or decrease the CO2 percentage, as shown in Figure 3-2, Part 3, Section D. Appropriate CO2 percentages are shown in Table 3-3 above.
+If necessary, turn the adjusting slot [1], which sets the high fire performance, either counterclockwise to increase the CO2 percentage or clockwise to reduce the CO2 percentage, as shown in Figures 3-2 and 3-3, Part 3, Section D. Appropriate CO2 percentages are shown in Table 3-3 above.